Death Valley - The Hottest Place on Earth. But Is It Really Dead?

 What now is known as Salt Creek located 161 ft / 49 m below the sea level, used to be a vast body of freshwater water called Lake Manly.
 Over time, the climate changed and the lake dried out.

 This forced fish to adapt to newer and harsher conditions.
-The lifespan shrank, so did the size of the fish.
+The lifespan shrank, and so did the size of the fish.
 They are only about 1.5-2 inches / 3-5 cm long.
 The males turn blue when they are ready to mate.

 Not only animals, but plants also survive and thrive in the desert.

-The spring 2016 brought lots of moisture, so the desert was literally blooming which has not happened for many years.
+The spring of 2016 brought lots of moisture, so the desert was literally blooming which has not happened for many years.

 Even clouds turned rainbow colours.
 I've never seen such an optical effect before.